steff880/MS3-MyRecipeBook/TESTING.md

 ## Testing User Stories

-- First time visitor
+- First-time visitor

-  - The user can easily navigate to Login or Register page and create/log into their account.
-Just have to click on the navigation menu at the top of the website, or if they are on Home page click register/login buttons.
+  - The user can easily navigate to the Login or Register page and create/log into their account.
+Just have to click on the navigation menu at the top of the website, or if they are on the Home page click the register/login buttons.

 <br>

   ![Home](assets/img-readme/text-info-and-buttons.png)

-  - If the user navigates to Recipes page, there he/she can find all recipes currently on the database.
+  - If the user navigates to the Recipes page, where he/she can find all recipes currently on the database.
 Also can use the search bar, to query for a specific recipe.

 <br>